 “My father is both dead and alive.
 I do not have a grammar for him.
 He is in the past, present and future.
 Even if I had held his hand, and felt it slacken, as he exhaled his last breath, I would still, I believe, every time I refer to him, pause to search for the right tense.
 I suspect many men who have buried their fathers feel the same.
 I am no different.
 I live, as we all live, in the aftermath.”Hisham Matar

-Because of some lucky second-hand finds, this year has turned to one of reading about a lot of faraway countries (often war-torn) and the familys living in them.
+Because of some lucky second-hand finds, a few years back, I had a year that turned to one of reading about a lot of faraway countries (often war-torn) and the families living in them.

 Purple Hibiscus by Chimamanda Ngozi Adichie is about life in Nigeria during a military coup.
 With the added authoritarian father.

 The God of Small Things by Arundhati Roy tells about the troubled life of a family in India.

 We Need New Names by Violet Bulawayo is about survival in a shanty town in Zimbabwe and how being one of the thousands trying to find a better life in the US is a different kind of tragic experience.

 A great thank you to all these wonderful authors for giving me a glimpse into their world.